What Makes the Churches of Christ Unique?

 - International Churches of Christ

 The reason for this division is the same as for every other division in the history of the church, a refusal to follow carefully the pattern established in the New Testament.
 For example,

 - Disciples of Christ and Christian Churches have forsaken the principle that the entire Bible is inspired.
 This has led them to having instruments in worship, women as elders and ministers and other non biblical practices.

-In the end, the departure from principles that the Bible is inspired and it contains the patterns for acceptable Christian life and practice are always what cause division and the creation of new and different churches.
+In the end, however, the departure from principles that the Bible is inspired and contains the patterns for acceptable Christian life and practice are always what cause division and the creation of new and different churches.
 They're different because they are not like the pattern given in the New Testament.